 Board of Directors

-Dr. Jordan Schools
+Dr. Jordon Schools

 Jordan loves teaching but loves getting to know her students and how she can help them succeed in classroom, on the field, and in their careers!
 Jordan has served on the board previously as a student board member and is currently serving as a member-at-large.
 At the conference this year, she will become the President-Elect.
 We are excited about her new position and can’t wait to see where her leadership takes us.